 In each issue of Inquiry we present a wide variety of well written pieces describing research findings and experiences in all disciplines.
 These should be of interest and accessible to the educated general public as well as to those in the author’s field of research.

 If you have a research paper or report already written, a research project nearing completion, or an idea for a commentary, the first step is to contact the staff editors at email@example.com.
 Please send short, specific responses to the following questions:

 - What is the exact question or problem your research addressed?
 Why should general readers be interested in it?
 (If you were part of a larger project, describe it and your role in it.)

 - What information, misinformation, and opinions are general readers likely to have about your subject?

 - What is your specific goal in publishing an article on this topic: what do you want readers to learn from your research experience and results?
-(Keep in mind the word limits: 2500 for an article, 1000 for a commentary.)
+(Keep in mind the word limits: 2500 for an article, 1500 for a commentary, 600-1000 for a research brief.)

 - To accomplish this goal, what background and/or explanatory information needs to be added?
 What could be omitted?

 - What technical terms and concepts need defining?
 Which could be omitted?

 - Was this research conducted with a research grant, as part of an independent study, or other?
 Please specify.

 Answering these questions should give you an idea of what is needed to turn a technical or scholarly paper into an article, commentary, or brief suitable for publication in Inquiry (see EDITORIAL AND REVISION PROCESS).